hannesdelbeke/brain/Maya module.md

 	- [[Maya plugin]]s
 	- [[Python package]]s
 	- [[icon]]s

+If you have a maya module, it can have its own [[usersetup]] file (mel or python) that should excute after the main ones

 ## Maya modules vs plugins
 **IMO, If you only have a few files, use a plugin for a simpler installation & distribution.**